 Why is it recommended that national registrations be maintained for at least five years after the grant of an EUTM?

-If there is an owner of a similar EUTM or national trade mark which is earlier than your EUTM registration/designation, and that owner knows of your use of the later EUTM registration but for five years fails to take action against it on the basis of their earlier trade mark, then they are held to have lost the opportunity to object, unless your later EUTM was applied for in bad faith.
+If there is an owner of a similar EUTM or national trade mark which is earlier than your EUTM registration/EU designation, that owner knows of your use of the later EUTM registration, but for five years fails to take action against it on the basis of their earlier trade mark, then they are held to have lost the opportunity to object, unless your later EUTM was applied for in bad faith.

 Thus, provided that your EUTM is being extensively used, it will be difficult for third parties to take action against it after five years.
 So once an EUTM has been registered for at least five years, seniority will have less importance for a well-used mark.

 Why claim seniority?